 With the amount of population and housing growth that is expected over the next 20 years, the Town of Dewey should also anticipate change to its transportation system.
 The town's plan for transportation is to be prepared for potential development proposals, to ensure that future expansion of the town's road system is cost-effective, to preserve the mobility and connectivity of local roads, to improve opportunities for pedestrian and bicycle routes, and to ensure that developed properties have safe emergency vehicle access.
+In order to achieve this, the town should consider adopting a driveway ordinance, coordinate with the county to review all land divisions for access and layout considerations, plan for road improvements, and continue to maintain a set of town road construction specifications.
 The policies and recommendations of this plan provide guidance on how these tools should be used.

 As the town implements its plan, a key dilemma will be balancing the rural character and mobility of existing roads with the maximum use of existing road infrastructure.
 On one hand, existing roads are already present, new roads are costly, and new development can be more cost effective if it utilizes existing roads.
 On the other hand, extensive placement of new development in highly visible locations along existing roads will forever change the character and appearance of the town.
 This may lead to a loss of rural character.
 Adding access points to serve new development also reduces the mobility of a road.
-This plan includes a policy that directs new development to utilize the existing road network to the maximum extent possible.
+This plan includes a policy that directs new development to utilize the existing road network to the maximum extent possible (policy LU).
 However, this plan also encourages new subdivisions to utilize conservation design which will usually require the construction of new roads, but does a better job of preserving rural character.